tula3and/til/Java/Tutorial.md

   - private < default < protected < public
   - private: only in a same class
   - default: in a same package
+- Exception
+  - `java.lang.NumberFormatException`: not a number
+  - `java.lang.NullPointerException`: do something with `null`
+  - `java.io.IOException`: IO error
+  - `java.io.FileNotFoundException`: the file does not exist